velis74/django-project-base/README.rst

 Look at django_project_base/templates/index.html for examples.

+**API Documentation**

+Swagger UI is accessible on /schema/swagger-ui/ url by running example project.

 **Translations**:

 If you want to use your Django translations in your app include <script src="{% url 'javascript-catalog' %}"></script> in